 - Long standing persistent AF (formerly known as Permanent AF) - AFib that cannot be corrected.
 Medications and controlled electrical shock cannot help return the heart to normal rhythm.

+The signs and symptoms of AFib are different from person to person.
 Some people with AFib feel no symptoms at all.
-They do not know they have AFib or that there is a problem.
+They might not even know they have AFib or that there is a problem.
 Others can tell as soon as it happens.
-The symptoms of AFib are different for each person.
+AFib symptoms can be bothersome and frightening.

-- Feeling overtired or a lack of energy
+- Feeling overtired or having little to no energy

-Several tests can be done to check for a fast or irregular heartbeat.
+There are several other tests that can be done to check for a fast or irregular heartbeat.
 Your doctor may order these tests if you are having signs or symptoms of a heart problem.

 An ECG is a snapshot of your hear's electrical activity.
 Stickers (electrodes) are attached to your chest, arms, and legs.
 These electrodes measure the rate and rhythm of your heart.